 Section 120 of The Higher Education Act, Drug and Alcohol Abuse Prevention, requires that certification of on-campus prevention efforts be made available to the students and the public.
 Kaua'i CC has a personal support counselor available to provide substance abuse education, counseling, and intervention services.
-For more information, contact: Jie Shen, Mental Health Counselor, 808-245-8346, Library (LRC) 120.
+For more information, contact: Brian Kohatsu, Mental Health Counselor, 808-245-8314, Library (LRC) Rm 121 or Jie Shen, Mental Health Counselor, 808-245-8346, Library (LRC) Room 120.